Artur Phleps: 7th SS Volunteer Mountain Division Prinz Eugen

-While under Phleps's command, the division committed many crimes against the civilian population of the NDH, especially during Case White and Case Black.
+While under Phleps's command, the division committed many crimes against the civilian population of the NDH, especially during operations Weiss and Schwarz.
 These included "burning villages, massacre of inhabitants, torture and murder of captured partisans", earning the division a distinctive reputation for cruelty.
 These charges have been denied by Kumm, among others.
 Still, the divisional orders routinely called for the annihilation of hostile civilian population, and Waffen-SS documents show that these orders were regularly carried out.
 For example, Himmler's police representative in the NDH, SS-Brigadeführer und Generalmajor der Polizei Konstantin Kammerhofer, reported on 15 July 1943 that units of the 7th SS Division had shot the Muslim population of Kosutica, about 40 men, women, and children gathered in a "church".
 The division claimed that "bandits" in the village had opened fire, but the police could not discover any traces of combat.
 Such incidents, which jeopardized the plan to raise a Muslim SS division, led to a dispute between Kammerhofer and Phleps's successor Oberkamp.
 Himmler ordered Phleps to intervene, and he reported on 7 September 1943 that he could not discover anything wrong with the shootings in Kosutica and that Kammerhofer and Oberkamp had resolved their dispute.
 The war crimes committed by the 7th SS Division became the subject of international controversy when Waldheim's service in the Balkans became public in the mid-1980s, during his successful bid for the Austrian presidency.